-The San Diego IRWM Program began in 2005, and since then has achieved substantial success.
-San Diego published its first IRWM Plan in 2007 and has received over \$34 million to date through voter-approved bond funding.
-IRWM Plans are regional plans designed to improve collaboration in water resources management and comprehensively address all aspects of water management and planning throughout an IRWM Region.
-IRWM Plans cross jurisdictional, watershed, and political boundaries; involve multiple agencies, stakeholders, individuals, and groups; and attempt to address the issues and differing perspectives of all the entities involved through mutually beneficial solutions.
+The San Diego IRWM Program was established in 2005 by the San Diego Regional Water Management Group (RWMG)), which consists of the San Diego County Water Authority (Water Authority), the City of San Diego (City), and the County of San Diego (County), and since then has achieved substantial success.
+San Diego published its first IRWM Plan in 2007 and has received approximately \$91 million to-date through voter-approved bond funding to fund 67 priority projects, the 2013 IRWM Plan Update and the 2019 IRWM Plan Update.
+As a regional plan, the San Diego IRWM Plan helps improve collaboration in water resources management across the region and attempts to address the issues and differing perspectives of all the entities involved through mutually beneficial solutions.